9 Alternatives to Zillow When Buying or Selling a Home

 What is Zillow’s claim to fame?

 While Zillow offers many real estate services, the company is perhaps most known for its popular Zestimate home value estimating tool.
-In a 2016 interview with GeekWire, co-founders Rich Barton and Lloyd Frink said that when they were searching for homes, they had to compile their own public data and do the math to figure out what a property should cost.
+Co-founders Rich Barton and Lloyd Frink said that when they were searching for homes to buy, they had to compile their own public data and do the math to figure out what a property should cost.
 They decided to create an algorithm that would do the work for them.

 The Zestimate is just one example of an automated valuation model (AVM) — an algorithm that pulls together a variety of publicly available data along with user-submitted data to calculate an immediate home value estimate.
 This technology is now widely available, with other real estate tech companies offering home value estimators.